The LIBOR Transition: Fallback Curve Analysis

 Liang discusses:

-Greg Murray oversees product and field marketing initiatives at Numerix, focusing on go-to-market strategies and marketing of Numerix’s derivative pricing and risk analytics.
-Prior to his current role, Mr. Murray worked in derivative analytics sales roles at Numerix and at other software firms.
-He also held derivative trading positions for seven years as an option market-maker and proprietary trader across a variety of asset classes.
+Greg Murray is responsible for increasing awareness of the Numerix brand in financial markets around the globe, as well as conducting strategic industry research for different departments within Numerix.
+Previously, he oversaw product and field marketing initiatives at the company, and he started his tenure in a sales role.
+Prior to Numerix, Mr. Murray worked in derivative analytics sales roles at other software firms, and he held derivative trading positions for seven years as an option market-maker and proprietary trader across a variety of asset classes.